MA Global Affairs

 A program for rising diplomatic staff.

-The M.A.
-Global Affairs offers an intensive examination of our complex economic, political and social world issues, with in-depth perspectives on today’s political and global economy, international problems and conflict resolution.
+The Master of Arts in Global Affairs offers an intensive examination of our complex economic, political and social world issues, with in-depth perspectives on today’s political and global economy, international problems and conflict resolution.

 Our program is distinguished by both its faculty and students.
 Our students come from around the globe, working primarily in consulates or diplomatic missions.
 In addition to FDU faculty, key professors include former United Nations Ambassadors, Consuls General and other outstanding professionals and academics who hold small, in-person classes.